Expert Tips For Traveling To Europe For More Fun, Less Stress

 • When using ATMs, choose the local currency conversion rate – not the dollar conversion rate – to get a more favorable exchange rate.

 • If you choose to obtain local currency before your trip, check with your bank or AAA office.
-There is usually a fee for this service, but some people like the peace of mind of knowing they’ll have local cash in hand when reaching their destination.

 > Understand the VAT (Value-Added-Tax)